-These Booking Conditions govern bookings made through our telephone reservations team or via any third party agent and you will be deemed to be bound by these conditions on confirmation of your booking through any of these channels.
+The Booking Conditions govern bookings made through our telephone reservations team or via any third party agent and you will be deemed to be bound by these conditions on confirmation of your booking through any of these channels.

 When booking, you guarantee that you have authority to accept and do accept on behalf of your party, the terms of these Booking Conditions, and that you have brought the terms of the holiday contract to their attention.
 You confirm that you are aged 18 or over and are responsible for any payments made through your preferred method.
 It is your responsibility to ensure you have sufficient funds to complete the transaction and you have the correct authority to act on behalf of the credit/debit card holder, where applicable.
 Under the terms of this contract any monies you pay to us or one of our authorised travel agents are protected by our Air Travel Operator’s Licence (ATOL number 0025) and ABTA membership (number V4871).
-Your contract is with Hotelplan Ltd (company registration number 350786), with the registered office address at Mountain House, Station Road, Godalming, Surrey, GU7 1EX.
-Esprit Ski is a trading name of Hotelplan Ltd.

 2. THE CONFIRMATION

 When you have chosen your holiday, if we are able to meet your request, we will confirm this to you.
 The contract comprises these Booking Conditions and your Confirmation Invoice and is not made and does not exist until the date shown on our invoice.
-Information contained in this Main Edition brochure/website also forms part of the booking contract (subject to clauses 3 and 13 of these conditions).
+Information contained in this Preview brochure/website also forms part of the booking contract (subject to clauses 3 and 13 of these conditions).
 Quotations given over the telephone are always subject to written confirmation.
 Telephone calls with our office may be recorded.

 Verbal descriptions, assurances and agreements can seldom be confirmed or amicably clarified in subsequent disputes and for this reason we do not accept liability for them.
 If you wish to include any such items within the contract you should request them in writing and acceptance will be established only on dispatch of written confirmation by us, separate and additional to the Confirmation Invoice.
 Once we have verbally confirmed your booking and received your deposit, we will issue a Confirmation Invoice by email.
 If you do not receive this invoice within 14 days, please contact us to make sure that your booking has been confirmed by us.
-Please be aware that where an email address is provided at the time of booking, pre-departure correspondence will primarily be undertaken by email.
+Please be aware that where an email address is provided at the time of booking, all pre-departure correspondence will primarily be undertaken by email.